Is MyFICO just another gimmick for “free” credit scores? Or is it actually the best deal? Here’s my unbiased personal review.

 Like you, I’m sick and tired of all these credit score/credit monitoring offers which promise to be free, when in reality they’re a bait ‘n switch.
 What follows is my firsthand MyFICO review.
 They don’t peddle imitation knockoffs like 99% of other scoring websites do.

 November 12, 2013 Update: Previously there were only 2 sources where you could buy authentic FICO scores: MyFico.com and Equifax.
 They charge $19.95 and $23.95, respectively, each time you check.
 That can be expensive if you want to keep regular tabs on it!
-I used to recommend them, but now I suggest you get this credit card instead because it provides you free access to your real FICO score on a regular basis as an included benefit.
+I used to recommend them, but now I suggest you get a credit card that provides you free access to your real FICO score on a regular basis as an included benefit.

 What follows is my review of MyFICO but as mentioned, I’m no longer recommending it given this new offer from Barclays.